 Visual Art explores knowledge and skills in observations and feelings about art.
 Your child will create an art portfolio in response to inspiration from play, imagination and literature.
 Learning will be shared on our education app Seesaw.

-Media Arts is underpinned by Visual Arts and learners will learn about all forms of media using media language, technology and production processes.
+Media Arts is underpinned by Visual Arts and students will learn about all forms of media using media language, technology and production processes.

 Dance is an expressive movement with purpose and form.
-It can engage, inspire and enrich all learners, exciting the imagination and encouraging them to reach their creative and expressive potential.
+It can engage, inspire and enrich all students, exciting the imagination and encouraging them to reach their creative and expressive potential.

 Drama develops empathy and explores basic body movement, shape and rhythm.
 Your child will explore performance in a range of improvised and scripted forms and styles working individually and collaboratively.

-There are consistent timetables across Learning Neighbourhoods to provide optimal conditions for learning and collaboration between educators and learners.
+There are consistent timetables across Neighbourhoods to provide optimal conditions for learning and collaboration between teachers and students.

 English/Literacy is in the morning followed by Maths/Numeracy and Religion in the middle block.
 Integrated studies which include Science, HASS, Health and Design Technologies are in the afternoon.
 Extra fitness activities, school events and other are scheduled after lunch where possible to ensure Literacy and Numeracy is prioritised.